mido/mido/README.rst

    - support rich comparisons (easy with self.bytes and self.bin)
    - document the implementation of messages in msg.py.
      (the prototyping object model, how attributes are made read only etc.)
      This should be in docs/, not in in the msg.py.
    - write a short introduction on the MIDI protocol, using this library for examples
+   - support Python 3

 Author: Ole Martin Bjørndalen - ombdalen@gmail.com - http://nerdly.info/ole/